Luigi Mangione: Social media presence

 After his arrest, several news outlets analyzed Mangione's social media to gather information about his social, political, and religious views.
-His Twitter account, "PepMangione", posted about topics such as "religion, history, ethics, and politics", and they found him to be "fascinated by AI and decision theory; pro-technology but anti-smartphones; secular and scientific in his outlook."
+His Twitter account, "PepMangione", posted about topics such as religion, history, ethics, and politics.
+Analysts found him to be "fascinated by AI and decision theory; pro-technology but anti-smartphones; secular and scientific in his outlook".

 Mangione showed a skeptical attitude toward both Joe Biden and Donald Trump.
-Multiple sources have reported that he followed Democratic representative Alexandria Ocasio-Cortez as well as Robert F. Kennedy Jr. and others, labeling him as politically uncategorized and "anti-system".
+Multiple sources have reported that he followed Democratic representative Alexandria Ocasio-Cortez, independent Robert F. Kennedy Jr., and others.
+These sources labeled him as politically uncategorized and "anti-system".
 Time magazine said it could not discern whether his political views were left- or right-wing.
 The Spectator wrote that his worldview "wasn't pinned to a standard left-right axis".
 Jacobin stated he held "a hodgepodge of views and political beliefs that don't neatly map onto any one category on the political spectrum".
 Maryland's state voter records indicate that Mangione is registered as having no party affiliation.

 Mangione posted a Goodreads review of "Unabomber" Ted Kaczynski's Industrial Society and Its Future, describing Kaczynski as "rightfully imprisoned" and criticizing his use of violence against innocent individuals.
 The review was quoted as writing, "Clearly written by a mathematics prodigy.
-Reads like a series of lemmas on the question of 21st century quality of life", and "It's easy to quickly and thoughtless[sic] write this off as the manifesto of a lunatic, in order to avoid facing some of the uncomfortable problems it identifies ... but it's simply impossible to ignore how prescient many of his predictions about modern society turned out".
+Reads like a series of lemmas on the question of 21st-century quality of life", and "It's easy to quickly and thoughtless[sic] write this off as the manifesto of a lunatic, in order to avoid facing some of the uncomfortable problems it identifies ... but it's simply impossible to ignore how prescient many of his predictions about modern society turned out".
 The review, which gave the manifesto four out of five stars, also contained a quote the reviewer claimed to have found online.
-The quote included the lines Violence never solved anything' is a statement uttered by cowards and predators" and "When all other forms of communication fail, violence is necessary to survive".
+The quote included the lines, Violence never solved anything' is a statement uttered by cowards and predators" and "When all other forms of communication fail, violence is necessary to survive".